-Top 5 4th Quarter Trades of We - GuruFocus.com
+Top 5 4th Quarter Trades of WE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Wealth Alliance Advisory Group, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were WEBSTER BANK, N. A.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Total U.S. Stock Market ETF has a price-earnings ratio of 18.85 and a price-book ratio of 3.47.
+In terms of valuation, iShares Core MSCI Emerging Markets ETF has a price-earnings ratio of 10.77 and a price-book ratio of 1.57.

-Wealth Alliance Advisory Group, LLC reduced their investment in ARCA:DEUS by 333,929 shares.
-The trade had a 6.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $41.41.
+During the quarter, WEBSTER BANK, N. A. bought 44,279 shares of ARCA:JPST for a total holding of 57,486.
+The trade had a 0.3% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.